MyElectricSheep/Mini-Yelp/README.md

 ### Step 3: Make some queries

-Now you can querying the API :partying_face:
+Now you can query the API :partying_face:

 You could start by checking all the restaurants located in a city:
 **GET** `localhost:3000/city/4`

 ![pic](readme/oneCity.png)

 or

 You could get all the restaurants with their associated data (comments/tags/city) as such:
 **GET** `localhost:3000/restaurant`

 ![pic](readme/allRestaurants.png)